ekopter/scientific_communication_support_website/docs/2_programs.md

 ***Stay tuned for info about or next EAS Writing Retreat, which will take place in Spring 2023!***

+## Co-Writing Thursdays {-}

+Co-writing days take place every Thursday, and up to 4 people can join each day.
+We start at 9am and write until 5pm, following a set schedule of writing blocks and breaks.
+During writing sessions, we sit together in the same room and work quietly and independently on our own writing.
+Like a mini writing retreat, writing together can be really motivating and can help with staying focused.

+***If you'd like to participate in a co-writing day, [sign up here](https://docs.google.com/spreadsheets/d/1xdXCNQEE3PODH2Q4aI1c7A3heXJXacsQPLYiY-1O2Ps/edit?usp=sharing)!***

+If there are no open spots, add your name to the wait list and check back the day before to see if a slot has openned up!

+We need a minimum of 2 participants for the co-writing day to take place.
+Please check the sign up sheet on Wednesday at 17:00; Unfortuantely, if you are the only person signed up for the next day, then co-writing is cancelled, sorry!!

 ## Writing Feedback Workshop {-}